w3f/polkadot-wiki/docs/learn/learn-jam-faq.md

 ## Do parachains need to rewrite their code?
 How much work is it to build?

 Parachains will be one of the “products” that can run on JAM.
 JAM will only remove the enshrined parachain consensus and replace it with a model that supports different services.
-For the first years after launch, it will still be faster to develop parachains, as the necessary tooling for developing services would need to be developed and adopted.
-For the migration support, full compatibility guarantees will be written into the code.
+For some time, it will likely be easier to develop parachains, as the necessary tooling for developing services needs to be developed and adopted.
+For migration support, full compatibility guarantees will be written into the code.

 ## Does it even make sense now to build a parachain on Polkadot?

 Of course!
 Parachains will be one of the “products” that can run on JAM, and they will stay first-class citizens.
 There will be different use cases, some suitable for parachains and some suitable for services.
-Also, JAM is a research project in its very early stages (see [the Gray paper](https://graypaper.com/)); not even the RFC is out.
-Until there is a production-quality version of JAM, we are looking at a minimum time horizon of 20 months from its presentation at Token2049 in Dubai (April 2024), not including any tooling or the layers needed to build services on JAM.

 ## What about DOT?